-Cross-selling and up-selling has been in existance for as long as we can remember - supermarkets often place loss leaders (products offered at a low/reduced rate) near higher end/better products in order to entitce the shopper and attract sales; this is retail 101.
+Cross-selling and up-selling has been in existence for as long as we can remember - supermarkets often place loss leaders (products offered at a low/reduced rate) near higher end/better products in order to entice the shopper and attract sales; this is retail 101.
 On your e-commerce store, you should have the option to display related products (often based on categories and tags) to the visitor so that they can add more items to their order.
 In addition to this, having potential up-sells displayed in the shopping cart can also be enticing for the buyer - an example of this would be swapping out an own-brand malt whiskey for a more premium brand scotch at a price increase of £25.00.

 Offer the option for a billing address

 The number of e-commerce stores that do not offer this is somewhat astonishing.
 It is highly recommended to add the option for an alternate billing address - many users will want to have their item shipped to a work place or relative's house, but when the billing address has to be the same as the shipping address, this can cause issues if there are fees to pay on the item.
 This usually occurs when the item is coming from overseas and there are import charges, or if the sender didn't pay the full postage amount.
 The bill would then be received by the place of delivery and could get lost in translation.
 Having this option is simple yet effective.